benzmuircroft/hyperswarmCRDT/README.md

 # 🕳️🥊hyperswarmCRDT 🐦‍⬛

-CRDT for y-map on [Yjs](https://docs.yjs.dev/api/y.doc) shared via [hyperswarmRouter](https://github.com/benzmuircroft/hyperswarmRouter) and stored using standard [y-leveldb](https://github.com/yjs/y-leveldb) storage adaptor.
+CRDT for y-map and y-array on [Yjs](https://docs.yjs.dev/api/y.doc) shared via [hyperswarmRouter](https://github.com/benzmuircroft/hyperswarmRouter) and stored using standard [y-leveldb](https://github.com/yjs/y-leveldb) storage adaptor.

 ## TODO
-- Add y-array
 - WIP: allow a leader with the optional observerFunction to also broadcast task-at-hand

 ## Installation